rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 ```

 For associated functions, there would not be a `receiver`: there would only be
 the list of other arguments.
-We could use fully qualified syntax everywhere
+You could use fully qualified syntax everywhere
-that we call functions or methods.
-However, we’re allowed to omit any part of
+that you call functions or methods.
+However, you’re allowed to omit any part of
 this syntax that Rust can figure out from other information in the program.
-We
+You
 only need to use this more verbose syntax in cases where there are multiple
 implementations that use the same name and Rust needs help to identify which
-implementation we want to call.
+implementation you want to call.

 ### Using Supertraits to Require One Trait’s Functionality Within Another Trait

-Sometimes, we might need one trait to use another trait’s functionality.
+Sometimes, you might need one trait to use another trait’s functionality.
 In
-this case, we need to rely on the dependent trait also being implemented.
-The
+this case, you need to rely on the dependent trait’s also being implemented.
-trait we’re relying on is a *supertrait* of the trait we’re implementing.
+The trait you rely on is a *supertrait* of the trait you’re implementing.

 For example, let’s say we want to make an `OutlinePrint` trait with an
 `outline_print` method that will print a value framed in asterisks.
 That is,